 InputThere is no input.

 You can test your program against both the input provided in the test phase and the input provided in the submit phase.
 A nice output will tell you if your program got the right solution or not.
 You can try as many times as you want.
 Be careful with extra whitespace.
 The output should be exactly as described.

 Test your program against the input provided in the test phase

 Test your program against the input provided in the submit phase

 During the submit phase, in some problems, we might give your program harder inputs.
 As with the test token, a nice output will tell you if your program got the right solution or not.
 You can try as many times as you need.

-In the actual contest you first need to solve the test phase before submitting the code, you must provide the source code used to solve the challenge and you can only submit once (once your solution is submitted you won't be able to amend it to fix issues or make it faster).
+In the actual contest you have to solve the test phase before you can submit your code.
+You must provide the source code used to solve the challenge and you can only make one submission.
+After your solution is submitted, you won't be able to modify it to fix issues or make it faster.

-If you have any doubts, please check the info section.
+If you have any doubts, please see the info section.